AugurProject/augur/packages/augur-tools/src/flash/README.md

 ## generate templates

-If templates or picklists need to change update `templates-template.ts` in augur-tools then run `yarn flash run generate-templates` the templates.ts file will get updated in augur-artifacts.
+If templates or picklists need to change, update `templates-template.ts` in augur-tools then run `yarn flash run generate-templates`.
+The templates.ts file will get updated in augur-artifacts.